Timber (Pre- Purchase Survey Listed or Un-listed Property)

 To be able to specify the required repairs it is necessary to understand the extent and location of any decay and wood boring insects, the extent and type of fillers, the condition of the frame members, joints and pegs, and the type and condition of the infill panels.
 If you wish to obtain listed building consent for major repairs to a timber frame building then you will require this type of destructive survey.

-We produce a detailed report that explains the significance of the timber frame, the defects and risks and provide all of the information required to obtain listed building consent.
+We produce a detailed report that explains the significance of the timber frame, the defects and risks and provide all of the information required to obtain consent.

 We have an excellent reputation for producing detailed and accurate condition reports and pragmatic repair specifications for timber frame buildings.
-If the building is listed, this information will normally form part of any application for Listed Building Consent.
+This information will normally form part of any application for Listed Building Consent.